ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 pip install gradio
 ```

-If all is successful, you are now ready to start looking at the examples the `example_apps/` folder and trying out different things in the templates that we prepared.
+If all is successful, you are now ready to start looking at the examples in the `example_apps/` folder and trying out different things in the templates that we prepared.

 ### Simplest application with Gradio

-We start with the basic case where the user provides custom input in a text field and receive output in text format.
+We start with the basic case where the user provides custom input in a text field and receives output in text format.
 This example is in the `example_apps/hello_app.py` file.
 Let's first run it and see what it gives us.
 To run this and all the subsequent apps in this tutorial you can enter the following in the terminal:

 ```bash
 gradio example_apps/hello_app.py